arakoodev/doc/doc/intro.md

 # EdgeChains

-EdgeChains is a powerful framework designed to simplify the creation of applications using large language models.
+EdgeChains is an powerful framework designed to simplify the creation of applications using large language models.
 It offers a comprehensive set of tools and functionalities that enable developers to leverage the capabilities of language models effectively.

-It is an open-source tool which helps you compose a variety of language chains (such as, chat system, QA system, etc) by LLMs.
+Built specifically for Java, EdgeChains is an open-source chain-of-thought engineering framework for Large Language Models (LLMs) and OpenAI GPT.
+It focuses on enterprise-grade applications and scalability, addressing the complexities and challenges associated with working with OpenAI APIs.
 Edgechains also has a framework for building  Reasoning+Acting (shortly, ReAct) chains.
 By providing a streamlined workflow and addressing common challenges, EdgeChains empowers developers to build robust and scalable applications with ease.

+We believe that traditional Generative AI frameworks primarily focus on the user interface and code library aspects of development.
+However, at EdgeChains, we approach development as a deployment and configuration management challenge.
+We understand that developers often encounter complexities and difficulties when working with OpenAI APIs, leading to code complexity and prompt-related issues.
+To overcome these challenges, we have built EdgeChains on top of jsonnet, a powerful library developed by Google based on the insights gained from managing 180 million lines of configuration code within Google's Borg infrastructure.
+Jsonnet is widely adopted for managing complex cloud and Kubernetes clusters.

+With EdgeChains, you gain the following key advantages:

+- **Versioning for Prompts**: With EdgeChains, prompts are written in jsonnet, enabling easy versioning and differentiation between prompt variations.

+- **Automatic Parallelism**: EdgeChains automates the parallelization of LLM chains and chain-of-thought tasks across CPUs, GPUs, and TPUs using the Java Virtual Machine (JVM).
+This ensures efficient processing and optimal utilization of computing resources.

+- **Fault Tolerance**: Designed with robustness in mind, EdgeChains is fault-tolerant and can gracefully handle failures.
+It employs mechanisms to retry and back off, maintaining the resilience of your applications.

+- **Scalability**: EdgeChains is highly scalable, empowering you to develop chain-of-thought applications that can seamlessly handle a significant number of APIs, varied prompt lengths, and diverse vector datasets.

 ### Key features and benefits